 - Next, wash the sheet in the usual way, that is, in hot water with your preferred detergent and detergent booster.

-As a bonus, you will get a nice lemon scent all over your home!
+As a bonus, you will get a nice lemon juice scent all over your home!

-How to Remove Yellow Spots From White Cotton Sheets
+How To Yellow Stains From White Cotton Sheets

 If the sheet is made entirely of cotton, bleach will help get rid of the yellow stains.